paleolimbot/r4mta/README.md

 - [Install R](https://cloud.r-project.org/) ([Windows](https://cloud.r-project.org/bin/windows/) or [Mac](https://cloud.r-project.org/bin/macosx/))
 - [Install RStudio](https://www.rstudio.com/products/rstudio/#Desktop)

 Many slides in this workshop are derivative work of [Master the Tidyverse](https://github.com/rstudio-education/master-the-tidyverse) by Garrett Grolemund of [RStudio](https://rstudio.com), and are licensed under a Creative Commons-BY license.
-The `warwick` dataset is a modified version of the [Warwick Mountain Lithgeochemistry](https://novascotia.ca/natr/meb/download/dp505dds.asp) dataset from the Nova Scotia Department of Energy and Mines, and is distributed as package data from the [geoscidata](https://github.com/paleolimbot/geoscidata) package.
+The `income` dataset is a modified version of [Statistics Canada Table 37-10-0115-01](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=3710011501), and is distributed as package data from the [unienrollment](https://github.com/paleolimbot/unienrollment) package.